Trolleybuses in Naples: Fleets

 All 100 vehicles are equipped with diesel engines to allow limited operation away from the overhead wires.

 ANM's fleet also includes one preserved historic trolleybus, a 1961-built Alfa Romeo 1000F trolleybus, No. 8021.
 ANM's modern, low-floor AnsaldoBreda trolleybuses began to enter service in October 2000, replacing Alfa Romeo vehicles, and the last of the latter were withdrawn in early March 2001.
 The agency preserved three of them (nos.
 8021, 8038 and 8306).
 No. 8021 was fully restored to historic condition and livery in 2003.
 It is not used for normal service, but operates occasionally on special excursions, and on certain summer Sundays it runs in public service on a special city-centre-only loop route to promote awareness of public transport's positive role in helping to preserve the environment.
 The power supply of the ANM system was raised in 2001–03 from 600 volts to 750 V, but No. 8021's motors have not been modified to allow it to operate at the higher voltage.
 On days when the historic trolleybus is operated, the voltage of the entire trolleybus system must be temporarily reduced to 600 V. The modern AnsaldoBreda vehicles are able to operate at either voltage.

 Depots

-The only trolleybus depot available to the ANM network is the Stella Polare depot.
-However, some ANM trolleybuses are stored at the Via Ferraris and Carlo III bus depots, which they use their diesel engines to enter and exit.
+Since 2017, the only trolleybus depot on the ANM system is Carlo III depot, located on Via B. Tanucci north of Piazza Carlo III.
+However, for a much longer period, from April 1979 to 2017, ANM's (and predecessor ATAN's) only trolleybus depot was Stella Polare depot—although by the 2000s ANM had begun to store some trolleybuses at its Carlo III and Via Ferraris bus depots, where they used their diesel engines to enter and exit because those depots were not equipped with overhead wiring.
+(Stella Polare depot was large enough to accommodate only 70 of the 87 AnsaldoBreda F19 trolleybuses buil in 1999–2002 and delivered in 2000–06, and for this reason, 12 had remained stored at the builder's factory in Pistoia until at least 2004.)
+By 2019, some overhead wiring had been installed inside Carlo III depot, but there was still no wiring connecting the depot wires to the wires (for route 202) on the street passing in front of it.

-CTP has several depots for its mostly motorbus fleet, but the only one equipped for trolleybuses is the Teverola depot, which was built in 1994 and since 2001 has been the outer terminus of route M13.
+CTP had several depots for its mostly motorbus fleet, but since 1999 the only one equipped for trolleybuses was Teverola depot, which was built in 1994 and in December 2001 became the outer terminus of route M13.